asmakgregoor/skincancer_followup_2023/README.md

 # skincancer_followup_2023

-This repository contains the code for the manuscript *"Time to reconsider skin cancer related follow-up visits"* (Smak Gregoor et al., submitted).
+This repository contains the code for the manuscript *"Time to reconsider skin cancer related follow-up visits, British Journal of Dermatology, 2023;, ljad241, https://doi.org/10.1093/bjd/ljad241"*
-Code will be made publicly available upon publication of the manuscript.